trueenglishcoder/synthetic_dataset/README.md

 The output is .png raw images and .exr masks

-If you toggle system console in blender, you can also see prints of how much time has passed and estimated time to copletion
+If you toggle system console in blender, you can also see prints of how much time has passed and estimated time to completion